PRX/Porter/README.md

 `WavWrap` tasks create a [WAV](https://en.wikipedia.org/wiki/WAV) file from an audio artifact, and apply data to specific chunks of the WAV wrapper.

-It accepts MPEG audio files, and any of the chunks supported by [prx-wavefile](https://github.com/PRX/prx-wavefile) including all Broadcast Wave Format chunks and `cart` chunks.
+It accepts MPEG audio files, and any of the chunks supported by [prx-wavefile](https://github.com/PRX/prx-wavefile), including all Broadcast Wave Format chunks and `cart` chunks.

-`prx-wavefile` will attempt to set the `fmt`, `mext`, `bext`, `fact`, and `data` chunks from the source file, e.g. analyzing the mpeg audio to set the `fmt` sample rate, bit rate, and number of channels.
+`prx-wavefile` will attempt to set the `fmt`, `mext`, `bext`, `fact`, and `data` chunks from the source file, e.g. analyzing the MPEG audio to set the `fmt` sample rate, bit rate, and number of channels.

 The `cart` chunk is optional, and won't be set unless it's included in the `Task.Chunks` array, as in the example below.